stomp/stomp-spec/src/stomp-specification-1.1.md

 When the the `ack` mode is `client-individual`, the ack mode operates just like the `client` ack mode except that the `ACK` or `NACK` frames sent by the client are not cumulative.
-This means that an `ACK` or `NACK` for a subsequent message should not cause a previous message to get acknowledged.
+This means that an `ACK` or `NACK` for a subsequent message SHOULD NOT cause a previous message to get acknowledged.

 ### UNSUBSCRIBE